 Seismic contractors may use either solid flotation or a paraffinic hydrocarbon called Isopar to provide buoyancy for streamers.
-It is ExxonMobil's and HMDC's present policy to only retain seismic contractors that use solid streamers.
-Solid streamers will be used in 2013 and most likely for any future seismic programs.
+It is ExxonMobil and Hibernia's policy to require the seismic contractor to use solid streamers.
+If unforeseen circumstances necessitate the use of liquid-filled (Isopar) streamers then the Hibernia Oil Spill Response Plan will be amended accordingly.
+Isopar M is a light hydrocarbon subject to rapid dispersal in the marine environment.
+While recovery with absorbents would be considered in a plan amendment, the most likely and practical response option is to have a work boat and/or picket vessel mechanically disperse the fluid to reduce the risk to wildlife.
+Solid streamers were used in 2013 and most likely for any future seismic programs.
 Isopar is discussed below in the unlikely event that it becomes necessary to use it in the future.